-The Ward Tea House will be opening up for the 2017 season on May 12!
+The Ward Tea House is open daily for the summer season from 10am-4pm.

-Over the winter of 2016/17 the tea house has undergone an extensive expansion and we are excited to be opening up for the 2017 season with a revitalized building housing a brand new kitchen, washroom and indoor seating area.
-There will be a new patio area with bistro tables and a large canopy area with seating in the garden.
+Over the winter of 2016/17 the tea house underwent an extensive expansion and we are excited to open up for the 2017 season with a revitalized building housing a brand new kitchen, washroom and indoor seating area.
+There is also a new patio area with bistro tables, tables in the garden and a lovely seating area on the Ward House porch.

-Our menu will also be expanding to offer up fresh sandwiches, panini’s and baked good along with soups, salads and daily and dessert specials.
-Coffee, cappuccino, tea and a variety of cold beverages are also on the menu.
+Our menu has a selection of hot lunches along with baked goods, soups, salads, daily and dessert specials.
+Coffee, cappuccino’s, lattes, iced coffees, teas and a variety of cold sodas are also on the menu.

 The historic Ward House is open for tours throughout the summer season.
 The house and grounds are also available for wedding parties, photo shoots or catered receptions.
 Please contact us for further information, pricing or booking forms.